-Please read the accompanying materials on safe and humane trap-neuter-return procedures.
+Before trapping for the first time, please read the information below on effective, safe, and humane trap-neuter-return procedures.
 It is very important that trapping be done in a responsible manner to protect the person trapping, the veterinary staff, and the cats.

 NOTE: All cats will be ear-tipped to indicate spay/neuter.
 Pregnant cats can be spayed.

-- Notify any neighbors who may feed the cats that you will be trapping and ask them not to feed cats the day before or the day of trapping.
+- Notify any neighbors who may also be feeding the cats that you will be trapping and ask them not to feed cats the day before or the day of trapping.

 - You should trap the cats the day before scheduled surgery and keep them in a secure, climate-controlled space overnight.